Aliases for RAX Gene

 GeneCards Summary for RAX Gene

 RAX (Retina And Anterior Neural Fold Homeobox) is a Protein Coding gene.
-Diseases associated with RAX include rax-related anophthalmia/microphthalmia and microphthalmia, isolated 3.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is PHOX2B.
+Diseases associated with RAX include Microphthalmia, Isolated 3 and Microphthalmia.
+Gene Ontology (GO) annotations related to this gene include RNA polymerase II proximal promoter sequence-specific DNA binding and proximal promoter DNA-binding transcription activator activity, RNA polymerase II-specific.
+An important paralog of this gene is RAX2.